KingScooty/node-express-3.0-html5-boilerplate/README.md

 Boilerplate code for rocking fresh Node projects with `Express 3.0`, `Jade`, and `asset management` for compiling, concatenating and minifying `less` and `javascript` files.

+Two development environments: `development` and `production`.
+Assets are concatenated, minified and hashed in production and template files are updated in accordance.

 Requirements
 ------------